 Providing Personal Protective Equipment is one way of reducing, controlling the hazards associated in the jobs carried by the workers.
-Providing complete PPE’s means that each life is valuable compared to any factors involved in the project.
+Providing complete PPE’s means that each life is valuable compared to many factors involved in the project.

 Personal protective equipment is available for your use.
 When equipment has been specified for certain work assignments or areas, you must use it.

-- All employees, visitors and vendors must wear hard hats prior to enter the jobsite.
+- All employees, visitors and vendors must wear hard hats prior to enter the job site.

 - Must wear clothing suitable for the work you are doing.
 Wear sturdy work shoes.
 Safety shoes are desirable.